(This article was also published on Elephant Journal at http://www.elephantjournal.com/2012/11/tips-for-healthcare-navigation-dr-ariele-foster/)

 If money is any obstacle between you and your health, if you have ever felt disgruntled by all the fees and extras you pay on top of your health insurance, be wise, be empowered about it and figure out what changes your health insurance will be making for the new year.
 If those changes are not in the favor of you as a customer, use what you have now.
 Let THAT be a fire under your butt to get the care you need and deserve NOW.

 If your health insurance is robust and will be making no changes, if you feel fully healthy in no need of seeing a health care provider, count those among your many blessings this time of year.

 P.S.
 This post is about practical advice that I would want to hear myself and is not self promotion (I am salaried, not paid by the patient or by how many patients want to see me whatsoever at all).
 However, should you need one, I would be more than happy to be your physical therapist.
-I work at 2021 K St NW (near Foggy Bottom and Farragut North) for National Rehabilitation Hospital’s outpatient network.
-We accept most types of health insurance, something many physical therapy sites don’t do.
-I weave yoga into my treatment sessions frequently, and always give you exercises to do at home.
-My regular hours are 9:30-5:30 M+W and 8-4pm T/Th/Fri.
-To reach the scheduling desk, please call (202) 466-9719.
+Please click here for treatment information.
+I weave the philosophy and practice of yoga into my treatment sessions, and always give you exercises to do at home.

 * Not every health insurance plan has a deductible, but deductibles are very common.

 ** My apologies for not thinking of making this post earlier in the fall!